KodingAffanMaulana/TokoPlayfan-FinalProject/BE-TokoPlayfan/README.md

 - After running `npm run dev` the database and collection will be created automatically but still empty or you can create `mongosh use YOUR_DB`

+- Paste dummy data to mongosh client (use db_name)
 - [DUMMY DATA](/assets/dummyDatabase.js)